jimratliff/GenoMac-bootstrap/README.md

   - Test the SSH connection to GitHub.
 - Clone the *next* repo: viz., GenoMac
 - Delete *this* repo: `~/bootstrap`.
 It is no longer needed.

+## Establish real-time connection to communicate text back and forth
+Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
+- In Safari, open “Project GenoMac: Text-exchange Document”
+  - In Safari, sign into my standard Google account:
+    - Go to google.com and click “Log in”
+    - Enter the username of my Google account
+    - A QR code will appear.
+Scan it with my iPhone and complete the authentication.
+  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”

 ## Install Homebrew and update PATH
 ### Install Homebrew